 Shrek’s Adventure – an interactive exploration starting with a bus ride, animation and story telling with audience participation.
 Avoid taking children who might get scared.

 Theatre shows – get cheaper on the day tickets from places in Leicester Square, or for August look out for Kids Week tickets where children go free to selected shows during the month.
 Popular shows do sell out in advance though.
 Look out for street festivals and pop up locations during school holidays.
 There’s also West End Live which takes place in Leicester Square with excerpts from the shows (arrive early because people queue to get decent places to watch).

 ZSL London Zoo – set in Regent’s Park, there’s a couple of entrances, so make sure you get off the tube at the right stop or catch the bus.

 Sealife Centre – another branch of the aquarium chain, near County Hall and South Bank, so handy to hit a few attractions in one day.

-Kew Gardens – do the tree top walk, explore the gardens and experience the Hive.
+Kew Gardens – beautiful gardens with different types of plants and areas to explore.
+Do the tree top walk, explore the gardens and experience the Hive.